rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 >
 > *The Many Deaths of Laila Starr*, Ram V. and Filipe Andrade

+> She was sitting there in her little housedress.
+He knew she'd done what she
+> could to avoid becoming luminous and unattainable.
+Timidly and with respect, he
+> was looking at her.
+He'd grown older, weary, curious.
+But he didn't have a
+> single word to say.
+From the open doorway he saw his wife on the sofa without
+> leaning back, once again alert and tranquil, as if on a train.
+> That had already departed.
+>
+> *The Imitation of the Rose*, Clarice Lispector (trans.
+Katrina Dodson)

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.